 The Economic Value of Family Labor and Ag-Training on Irish Farms (R&R).

-Abstract.
 Family labour plays a crucial role in the sustainability and viability of farms.
 This research estimates the shadow wage of unpaid family labor and examines its substitutability with hired labor in Irish dairy farms.
 We use a panel dataset from 2005 to 2019, applying a two-step production function and a semi-parametric panel-censored model to estimate shadow wages while accounting for market imperfections.
 Our findings suggest that the average shadow wage for family labor is approximately €27 per hour, significantly exceeding market wages.
 The findings highlight the influence of formal agricultural education, with higher educational attainment correlating with increased shadow wages.
 Finally, the relationship between shadow wages and hired labour demand suggests a substitution effect, particularly in labor-intensive tasks, with a stronger impact on casual labour.

 Access the WP here.